pedronatanaelfs/vote-rap/USAGE.md

 ### Issue: FileNotFoundError when loading data

-**Solution**: Make sure you're running notebooks from the correct directory.
-The paths are relative to the notebook location:
+**Solution**: Make sure you're running scripts from the correct directory.
+The paths are relative to the script location:
-- Feature engineering notebooks: `../../data/`
+- Feature engineering scripts: `../../data/`
 - Modeling notebook: `../../data/`

 ### Issue: Missing dependencies